 The simplest challenge notes that Leibniz equivalence is a standard presumption in the modern mathematical physics literature and suggests that even entertaining its denial (as manifold substantivalists must) is some kind of mathematical blunder unworthy of serious attention.
 While acceptance of Leibniz equivalence is widespread in the physics literature, it is not a logical truth that can only be denied on pain of contradiction.
 That it embodies non-trivial assumptions whose import must be accepted with sober reflection is indicated by the early acceptance of the hole argument by David Hilbert.
 (See Section 8.2 above.)
 If denial of Leibniz equivalence is a blunder so egregious that no competent mathematician would make it, then our standards for competence have become unattainably high, for they must exclude David Hilbert in 1915 at the height of his powers.

 Another challenge seeks principled reasons for denying general covariance.
 One approach tries to establish that a spacetime can be properly represented by at most one of two intertransformable systems of fields on some manifold.
 So Maudlin (1990) urges that each spacetime event carries its metrical properties essentially, that is, it would not be that very event if (after redistribution of the fields) we tried to assign different metrical properties to it.
+Teitel (2019) has explored a refined version of this essentialist response but concludes that it fails to improve on standard modal responses to the hole argument.
 Butterfield (1989) portrays intertransformable systems as different possible worlds and uses counterpart theory to argue that at most one can represent an actual spacetime.

 These responses are just a few of a large range of responses of increasing ingenuity and technical depth.
 In the course of the scrutiny of the argument, virtually all its aspects have been weighed and tested.
 Is the indeterminism of the hole argument merely an artifact of an ill-chosen definition of determinism?
 Is the problem merely a trivial variant of the philosophical puzzle of inscrutability of reference?
 Or are there deep matters of physics at issue?
 The debate continues over these and further issues.
 To enter it, the reader is directed to the bibliography below.